Park Police revises use of force rules in wake of shooting

 Iowa Sen. Chuck Grassley and Virginia Sen. Mark Warner wrote to the National Park Service in June seeking information on the revisions after the shooting of Bijan Ghaisar.

 In its response dated Tuesday, the Park Police said a revision to the general order on the use of force is under review.
-The agency’s manual for officer-involved shootings is also being revised, in part to ensure an impartial and objective investigation that promotes transparency and accountability.
+The agency’s manual for officer-involved shootings is also being revised.
+The agency says the revision is to ensure an impartial and objective investigation that promotes transparency and accountability; reflect contemporary investigative standards; and to include investigative referrals to partner law enforcement agencies.
 It’s also under review.

+Park Police also said its internal affairs unit will determine if there were violations of the policy on use of lethal force.
+They also noted that the current vehicle pursuit policy effective June 2018 is a revision of policy from November 2002.
+The agency said the update reflects contemporary law enforcement standards and is generally restricted to felony offenses involving violence or the threat of violence.

 Ghaisar was shot multiple times by Park Police officers after a chase on a northern Virginia parkway in November 2017.